Vyral/hugo-balarezo/_drafts/how-can-i-choose-the-best-agent-part-2.md

 {% include youtube.html %}

+<center><em>Don’t settle for a subpar agent.
+Let’s discuss how to be smart when it comes to picking your representation.</em></center>

-I’ve been in the real estate business for 38 years and sold approximately 4,900 homes.
+<br>I’ve been in the real estate business for 38 years and sold approximately 4,900 homes.
 I have a deep understanding of the local areas I work, but not every agent does.

 Today you’ll see the nuts and bolts of the proven, replicable system we always use to find the right agent.